cronvel/async-kit/README.md

 # Plan stage & exec stage concept

-There are an important concept to understand when using this lib: there are two stages to perform an async flow.
+This is an important concept to understand when using this lib: there are two stages to perform an async flow.

 In the first stage, you define the plan.
 All plan definition returns an *async.Plan* object.